TO REPORT A SEWER BACKUP: Call (901) 867-4980 from 7:00 am to 3:30 pm weekdays or (901) 568-4259 after-hours, holidays and weekends.

 - Wastewater treatment service protects water quality for both drinking water and recreational purposes.

 There are simple steps that residents can take to help prevent grease buildup that adversely affects homes and businesses.
 The easiest way to prevent grease buildup and help prevent sewer blockages is to keep grease out of the sewer system.

 Garbage disposals can be useful when properly used.
 However, grinding meat and dairy products or other cooked foods allows grease to be introduced into the sewer system.
 When grease accumulates in the sewer lines it eventually forms a blockage and may cause a sewer backup.
 Most grease is a product of cooking and is usually found in food scraps, oils, butter or margarine, sauces, meat products and dairy products.

 To help prevent grease buildup and reduce the threat of a sewer blockage follow these few steps.
 Never pour grease down a sink drain, toilet or garbage disposal.
 Dispose of grease and grease products by soaking up grease and oils with paper towels and disposing of them in the trash.
 Before you was dishes or put dishes in the dish washer, scrape meat and food in the trash.

-Following these few steps could save you a costly plumbing bill and help protect your home and the enviroment.
+Following these few steps could save you a costly plumbing bill and help protect your home and the environment.

-For more information, contact the Wastewater Manager, Terry Perkins at firstname.lastname@example.org.
+For more information, contact the Wastewater Director, Gil Rivera at firstname.lastname@example.org